vpelletier/htail/README.rst

 Look & feel
 ===========

-Mimics GNU tail_ (at least as of GNU coreutils 8.21).
+Mimics GNU tail_ (at least as of GNU coreutils 8.21), with hints of curl_ where needed (ex: CA certificates).

 Differences: